Clanfield Junior School

 - twinned with -

-The first teacher exchange visit, funded by the British Council, took place in August 2012.
-Mrs Buckle visited Uganda with two other teachers from Hart Plain Junior School and Liss Junior School, and a volunteer ranger from Queen Elizabeth Country Park.
 This visit successfully established a working relationship with our twinned school at Bukorwe with the provision of a laptop, donated by Southern Electric, for the staff at Bukorwe Primary School, and a number of solar charging devices, purchased with monies raised by the children at CJS.
 Later that year the deputy headteacher from Bukorwe, Mr Vicent Ndajigimaana, came to Clanfield for the reciprocal visit.

 Although communication between the UK and rural Uganda is sometimes difficult, with these devices we have been able to maintain the relationship between our two schools.